Manuperezro/MSP3-data-Base/README.md

   - #### Frequent Users Goals:
      - To see if there is any new update or feature in the app.
-     - To be able to deleted the recipes they are not using anymore.
+     - To be able to delete recipes that they are not using anymore.
-     - To be able to clean the recipes history

   - #### Website Owner Goals:

   - ### I want users to:

-     - To be able to use the web app  intuitive and whitout many instructions.
+     - To be able to use the web app  intuitive and whithout many instructions.
-     - To be able to enjoy the service the app offers wihtout errors.
+     - To be able to enjoy the service that the app offers wihtout errors.
      - To save a big number of receipes.
      - To be able to open he link of the receipes with a few clicks.